ioccc-src/winner/2024/maffiodo/README.md

-  because internally **arguments** array will be re-declared locally, with a stack based approach, for the next function call and can cause some variable resolving missmatch.
+  because internally **arguments** array will be re-declared locally, with a stack based approach, for the next function call and can cause some variable resolving mismatch.
 This is a little annoying but is also better to always remap each arguments value to a dedicated local variable.
-- early exit inside logical expression is not implemented so this code will not be interrupted before the execution of the foo2 function:
+- early exit inside logical expression is not implemented so this code will not be interrupted before the execution of the `foo2` function:

 ``` <!---js-->
     if (0 && foo2(123)) { print("hello\n"); }